-Tyre (or tire) is a circular and ring like part of a vehicle which comes in contact with ground.
-Tyres are fitted on rims and are filled with compressed air.
-Since their invention, natural rubber is the most widely used material in manufacturing of tyres.
-However, modern tyres also employ materials like synthetic rubber, fabric, steel wires, carbon black and some more compounds.
-Tyres find place in wide range of locomotives, from bicycles to aeroplanes.
+A tyre (or tire) is a circular and ring-like part of a vehicle that comes in contact with the ground.
+Tyres are fitted on rims and filled with compressed air.
+Since their invention, natural rubber has been the most widely used material in the manufacturing of tyres.
+However, modern tyres also employ materials like synthetic rubber, fabric, steel wires, carbon black, and some more compounds.
+As a result, tyres find a place in a wide range of locomotives, from bicycles to aeroplanes.

 Classification of tyres:

-3. Belted-bias ply: This is a combination of the above mentioned types.
+3. Belted-bias ply: This is a combination of the aforementioned types.

-However, majority of the tyres used nowadays belong to the class of radial tubeless tyres.
+However, most of the tyres used nowadays belong to the class of radial tubeless tyres.

 Functions of a tyre:

-1. To maintain contact between vehicle and ground by providing desired traction.
+1. To maintain contact between vehicle and ground by providing the desired traction.

-3. Dealing with various forces acting on vehicle during its motion.
+3. Dealing with various forces acting on the vehicle during its motion.

-4. Providing cushion against shocks and damping them.
+4. Providing cushions against shocks and damping them.

 How to read tyre nomenclature?

-There is a specific method of denoting size of tyres.
-Manufacturers often call it the 'tyre-nomenclature' or 'tyre-code' and mark it on the side wall of tyre.
+There is a specific method of denoting the size of tyres.
+Manufacturers often call it the ‘tyre-nomenclature’ or ‘tyre-code’ and mark it on the sidewall of tyre.
 Every term of this specification has some meaning associated with it.
 Selecting a proper tyre for a vehicle would be impossible unless one understands these terms perfectly.
 A typical tyre nomenclature of a passenger car tyre is as below:

 175/65 R 14